cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/edu-it-admins-migration-guide.md

 ms.localizationpriority: medium
 recommendations: true
-description: "Guide for Microsoft 365 Education (EDU) admins on migrating from OneNote for Windows 10 to OneNote on Windows, including supported migration scripts and steps to uninstall old versions" ms.date: 12/02/2024
+description: "Guide for Microsoft 365 Education (EDU) admins on migrating from OneNote for Windows 10 to OneNote on Windows, including supported migration scripts and steps to uninstall old versions" ms.date: 12/03/2024
 ---

-# Migration guide for Microsoft 365 Education Admins moving users from OneNote for Windows 10 to OneNote on Windows
+# OneNote Migration Guide for Microsoft 365 Education Admins

 [!INCLUDE [OneNote Windows 10 eos](../includes/onenote-win10-eos.md)]

 As OneNote for Windows 10 nears the end of support, it's crucial for IT admins to migrate users to OneNote on Windows.
 This move ensures users benefit from the latest technology improvements and have a consistent experience with a single OneNote application on Windows.
-IT admins should plan migrations to OneNote on Windows during holiday breaks or the Summer 2025 break.
-These periods allow for a smoother transition with minimal disruption to students and staff, ensuring readiness before support ends in October 2025.
+IT admins should plan migrations to OneNote on Windows during periods when students and staff aren't actively using school equipment, such as school breaks or other noninstructional times.

 ## EDU Tenants current migration approach